 You can use the Postman Echo service to test requests in Postman.
 The Echo service returns a JSON response that includes all details from the request you sent, including any data items you included.

-Many Postman learning resources, including the documentation here in the Learning Center, use the Echo service because it provides a quick way to send a request without worrying about authentication or request configuration.
+Many Postman learning resources, including the Postman docs, use the Echo service.
+This is because it provides a quick way to send a request without worrying about authentication or request configuration.
 If you want to learn how to do something in Postman without connecting to a "real" API, you can use the Echo service.

 The Echo API includes endpoints to test different request methods, parameters, authentication, and a variety of supporting utilities.